It isn’t every day that you hear the SF-86 mentioned in mainstream media outlets.

 The SF-86 isn’t a tool designed to entrap someone in a falsehood, Asha Rangappa wrote recently in The Washington Post.
 “It’s a starting point for the FBI to determine the kind of person you are — and whether you are someone who can be trusted to guard sensitive information, uphold the law and protect the United States.”

 To determine if you are worthy of need-to-know information, the SF-86 asks for information that lets investigators look deeply into your character and frame of mind.
-When filling the form out, you will find yourself divulging information about your associates both past and present, your reputation in the community, loyalty to the country, and abilities to keep the information confidential.
+When filling the form out, you will find yourself divulging information about your associates both past and present, your reputation in the community, loyalty to the country, and your ability to keep the information confidential.
 Investigators also want to know about any biases you hold, as well as any current or former drug and alcohol abuse.

 The government approved 638,679 clearances in 2015, the most recent year in which information was available, according to The Washington Post.
 But at some agencies, as many as 8.5 percent of applications were denied.
 The government reported that “foreign influence” was the most common reason for delaying security clearances, followed by “financial considerations.”